-Tuition payments should be made in person via check, money order or credit card at the Finance Office during regular office hours.
+Tuition payments should be made via check, money order or credit card.
 Recurring payments can also be scheduled with the student's authorization to withdraw the payment amount from his/her account each billing period.
 Checks that are returned for insufficient funds will be assessed a \$25 fee.
 If tuition payments by check are returned more than once for insufficient funds during enrollment, all future payments must be paid by money order.
 Payment of tuition as listed on the Schedule of Payments is due and payable on the first day of every month.
 Payments not made within five (5) business days of the scheduled due date may be subject to a late charge.